 The content of a deflection card can be completely customized and an action button can be configured to redirect the customer to a URL.
 Configure the action button to redirect cancellations to a help article, a live chat widget, a custom page in your application or anything else you think up.

-Offer steps allow you to make a last attempt to prevent your customer from cancelling, e.g. via a coupon, trial extension or another intervention.
+Offer steps allow you to make a last attempt to prevent your customer from canceling, e.g. via a coupon, trial extension or another intervention.
 Using segments, question responses and offer types, you can create complex rules for when to present offers and to whom.
 Presenting offers during cancellation covers this in detail.

 The design of the flow can be modified with custom CSS.